 - Both the BC and Alberta evaluations found that certification is associated with lower injury rates.
-However, COR programs appear to be identifying good performers, and participation may be associated with other factors that are driving the injury rate reduction.
+Detailed results are available in the research briefs at right.

 Watch an interview with Chris McLeod, filmed by the Journal of Commerce at the BC Road Builders and Heavy Construction Association Fall Conference 2015, on the results of the COR evaluation.

 Watch a plain language video produced by the Institute for Work & Health explaining the main findings of the BC COR evaluation.

 An audit-based occupational health and safety recognition program: Does certification lead to lower firm work-injury rates?

 Based on research presented in McLeod C, Quirke W, McLeod K, Aderounmu A. Evaluating the effect of an audit-based occupational health and safety recognition program on firm work-injury rates in British Columbia, Canada, 2003-2016: a matched difference-in-difference approach.
 Final Report to WorkSafeBC.
 Vancouver: Partnership for Work, Health and Safety; 2018.
 [Full report available by request only.]

 Conference presentation [578KB]

 McLeod C. Ontario Infrastructure Health and Safety Association OCGA Leadership Day.
 Mississauga, ON: Feb.
 19, 2016.